QueenBeeSC/swarm.city-Terminal/README.md

 There are several ways to create a Swarm City wallet.
 When creating a new wallet it is stored locally on your device.

-**If you have ARC tokens that you want to convert to SWT tokens you will need a small amount of ether (.1 eth) on the wallet holding the ARC tokens before you can complete the swap.**

 <br>